Non-Retina MacBook Pro review

 Apple's MacBook Pro line-up is largely dominated by Retina MacBook Pro models, but there is one lonely non-Retina MacBook Pro left, available to buy from Apple for £899.

 Not only is it the only MacBook Pro left without Apple's high-resolution Retina display, but the non-Retina MacBook Pro is the only Mac in Apple's entire current Mac line-up that sports an optical disc drive.
 Those who want to pop a disk into any of Apple's other Macs will need to have an external optical disk drive such as Apple's own Superdrive in order to do so.
-See also: 4 reasons to buy the non-Retina MacBook Pro.
+Read our Apple SuperDrive review see also: 4 reasons to buy the non-Retina MacBook Pro.

 Prior to the arrival of the Retina MacBook Pro models, Apple had developed three laptop models for three distinct sets of buyers: The MacBook was a consumer model for general users; the MacBook Pro catered to a higher-end crowd of creative professionals; and the MacBook Air was there for a smaller group for whom portability outpaced all other traditional notebook appurtenances like an optical drive, spinning hard disk and multiple connection choices.
 This crowd appreciated the MacBook Air's friendly specs for traveling light.